 Museums and Galleries along the River Thames

 There’s something to engage every age and interest along the Thames.
-With international museums such as the Ashmolean in Oxford and the River & Rowing Museum.
-The museum explores the River Thames, the international sport of Rowing and the town of Henley.
-The galleries include interactive displays as well as internationally-significant collections, including the family-friendly ‘Wind in the Willows’ gallery and a permanent display of the work of artist John Piper.
-Abingdon County Hall Museum has a contemporary permanent exhibition, a cafe, and the County Hall Roof, sporting breath-taking views of the historic town and surrounding countryside.
+With international museums such as the Ashmolean in Oxford or the smaller Abingdon County Hall Museum which has a contemporary permanent exhibition, a cafe, and the County Hall Roof, sporting breath-taking views of the historic town and surrounding countryside.

 Reading has some great museums including the Reading Museum which includes the famous Victorian copy of the Bayeux Tapestry and the Museum of English Rural Life (The MERL), England’s most extensive museum dedicated to farming, food, craft, rural life and countryside issues.